-Payments under the STI plan are funded from the AMP-wide STI pool, which is determined by the AMP Limited Board taking into account AMP performance against a scorecard of financial and non-financial measures.
+Payments under the STI plan are generally made in cash and funded from the AMP-wide STI pool, which is determined by the AMP Limited Board taking into account AMP performance against a scorecard of financial and non-financial measures.
 The pool may be adjusted downwards if the business takes risks outside the agreed risk appetite.

 An individual's STI outcome is dependent on group, divisional and individual performance.
-A 5-point scale incorporating a behavioural assessment is used to assess individual performance.
+A 5-point scale, incorporating a behavioural assessment, is used to assess individual performance.
 Individuals are assessed against pre-determined performance agreements incorporating specific risk objectives where appropriate.